 - Wasted time.
 Your marketing team is sure to spend hours sifting through data before using it in the campaigns and messaging.
 Make sure they can have confidence in that data so they don’t have to verify the information before every move.

 Merge the Duplicates

-The first step in tidying up your CRM is finding those pesky duplicates.
+The first step in CRM data clean up is finding those pesky duplicates.
 If the idea of merging duplicates manually makes your chest tight, join the club.
 As a Thryv user, merging client information like messages and their sources, client details, tags, client notes and staff assignments into a single client record is simple.

 Merging clients can’t be undone so double check before combining contacts.
 The duplicate client record will be deleted once the client list is refreshed.